-Fish species throughout Madagascar are historically relatively unstudied and little was known about the fish in the river systems and lakes around the Mine, pipeline and TMF prior to Ambatovy's arrival.
-In 2007, Ambatovy initiated scientific surveys of all of the aquatic systems in all of our impact areas.
-Ambatovy partnered with leading international organizations to conduct genetic tests to assess the taxonomic status of fish species.
-As a result, 16 species belonging to nine families were identified.
-These fish species are classified into three categories depending on their characteristics: seven exotic (introduced) species, three native species, and six endemic species.
+16 species of fish belonging to nine families have been identified in the aquatic ecosystems of the Ambatovy-Analamay forest complex.
+These species are classified into three categories depending on their characteristics: seven exotic (introduced) species, three native species, and six endemic species.
 Among the endemic species are five that are potentially unknown to science; they are considered and managed by Ambatovy as priority species.